RafaelDavisH/Building-with-Google-Maps-API/README.md

 [Part 1](https://github.com/RafaelDavisH/Building-with-Google-Maps-API/tree/part1) : Loading a simple Google Map with latitude, longitude and the API Key.

 [Part 2](https://github.com/RafaelDavisH/Building-with-Google-Maps-API/tree/part2) : Adding multiple markers locations and adding dark mode styles to the map.

+[part 3](https://github.com/RafaelDavisH/Building-with-Google-Maps-API/tree/part3) : Adding DROP and BOUNCE animations to the markers, create an info window with the InfoWindow() constructor, and display the restaurant title.